 They are self-confident, self-motivated and dependable.
 They usually have good people skills along with good manners, courtesy and integrity.
 In a word, they have good character.

-Secondly, they may have dropped out of school or university, but they didn’t ever drop out of learning.
+Secondly, they may have walked out of school or university, but they didn’t ever drop out of learning.
 They became self-directed learners who hacked their way to success in

 unconventional ways.
 They didn’t ever give up and accept hand-outs or become dependent on other people.